- Sweden is a Scandinavian country in Northern Europe, with thousands of tiny islands surrounding the mainland.

 - Allegedly, the pacemaker, refrigerator, astronomical lens and safety match were all invented either in Sweden, or by Swedes who weren’t living in Sweden!

 - Salty Liquorice is apparently one of the most popular flavours of ice cream in Sweden!
 Don’t forget your spending money!

 - Sweden grows barley, wheat and sugar beats, rears livestock and produces dairy products.

 - Its industry consists of iron and steel, precision equipment, processed foods, wood pulp and paper products.

 - Sweden also exports motor vehicles, pulp and wood, paper products, iron and steel products, chemicals and machinery.

 - Want to call your family or friends in Sweden?
 You’ll need to use the international dialling code +46.

-Do you know any interesting facts about Sweden that we’ve not mentioned?
+Do you know any interesting or fun facts about Sweden that we’ve missed?
 Share them here in the comments section below!

 Previous post 16 Interesting Facts about Northern Mariana Islands